Kyuunex/Seija/installation.md

 echo "REPLACE_THIS_WITH_CLIENT_SECRET" | tee $HOME/.local/share/Seija/client_secret.txt
 ```

-After that, you can move into installing this bot as a systemd service.
+After that, you can move onto installing this bot as a systemd service.

 ## Installing the bot as a systemd service